dtcenter/MET/docs/Users_Guide/reformat_point.rst

 Optional Arguments for ascii2nc
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-3. The **-format ASCII_format** option may be set to "met_point", "little_r", "surfrad", "wwsis", "airnowhourlyaqobs", "airnowhourly", "airnowdaily_v2", "ndbc_standard", "aeronet", "aeronetv2", "aeronetv3", or "python".
+3. The **-format ASCII_format** option may be set to "met_point", "little_r", "surfrad", "wwsis", "airnowhourlyaqobs", "airnowhourly", "airnowdaily_v2", "ndbc_standard", "ismn", "aeronet", "aeronetv2", "aeronetv3", or "python".
 If passing in ISIS data, use the "surfrad" format flag.

 4. The **-config file** option is the configuration file for generating time summaries.